Apsley Falls: Features

 The sheer sided walls of the upper Apsley Gorge are largely caused by the slate in this area which splits vertically.

 The gorge rim supports a vegetation of forest and woodland with a limited understorey of shrubby plants.
-Common plants include a number of wattles, Acacia amoena (boomerang wattle), Acacia dealbata (silver wattle), Acacia filicifolia (fern-leaved wattle) and green wattles, plus tea trees, Eucalyptus caliginosa (broad-leaved stringy barks), Eucalyptus viminalis (ribbon gums), Eucalyptus nicholii (narrow leaved peppermint), forest red gum, Eucalyptus melliodora (yellow box), Dipodium punctatum (hyacinth orchids), Hakea fraseri (gorge hakea), Jacksonia scoparia (dogwood or native broom) and daisy bush.
+Common plants include a number of wattles, Acacia amoena (boomerang wattle), Acacia dealbata (silver wattle), Acacia filicifolia (fern-leaved wattle), plus tea trees, Eucalyptus caliginosa (broad-leaved stringy barks), Eucalyptus viminalis (ribbon gums), Eucalyptus nicholii (narrow leaved peppermint), forest red gum, Eucalyptus melliodora (yellow box), Dipodium punctatum (hyacinth orchids), Hakea fraseri (gorge hakea), Jacksonia scoparia (dogwood or native broom) and daisy bush.

 Wedge-tailed eagles may be seen soaring on the thermals in the area.
 Kangaroos, crimson rosellas, echidnas also known as "spiny anteaters" and wallabies frequent the area.

 Facilities

-Since the National Parks and Wildlife Service took over they have constructed additional lookouts and walkways to view and photograph this magnificent gorge and the two falls.
+Since the NSW National Parks & Wildlife Service took over they have constructed additional lookouts and walkways to view and photograph this magnificent gorge and the two falls.
 There are several short walks that can be taken from the car parks and these are highlighted in the information shelter erected in the area near the toilet facilities.

 The main falls and gorge can be easily viewed from a lookout accessible from the main carpark.

 in addition the Oxley Walk is a 2.7 km, 1 1/2 hours walk on a sealed walkway, which crosses the river via a footbridge, then continues around the northern side of the gorge.
 A further lookout offers fine views of the main falls (650 m) and the track continues past another three lookouts, where one can view a second waterfall and the dramatic cliffs of the chasm.
 This bridge was washed away in a flood on 28 December 2009, but the replacement was opened in June 2012.

 Good facilities are available for caravan or tent campers, including fire wood, toilets, interpretive information, hardened walking tracks, access for disabled people, ten viewing platforms, Aboriginal history, flora and fauna.
 A small camping fee applies.
 Dogs and other domestic pets are not allowed.